tan-zhuoting/Final-Project/README.md

 ## Chemistry Compound Geometry Analysis
 ##### PIC 10C Final Project
+**Attention!**

-**Attention!**  Please go to submodule [IRResolver](https://github.com/tan-zhuoting/IRResolver.git) to see the Qt version of the IR analysis feature.
+Please go to submodule [IRResolver](https://github.com/tan-zhuoting/IRResolver.git) to see the Qt version of the IR analysis feature.

+Please checkout [this video](https://youtu.be/KqOr3BCoi6Q) to see how the app works.

 ## Introduction
 I am a chemistry major student and I've been doing computational chemistry calculations in my research lab.
 I usually use Softwares like Gaussian 16.0 to calculate the reaction energies, reaction dynamics, and compound geometries.
 I want to make a C++ program that can simulate such calculations so I can run a quick calculation on my computer without sending it to the cluster.
 I also want to design it to eliminate unnecessary steps so I can obtain my output files faster than calculating them using the software.
 The program could include calculating atomic bond distance, degrees of unsaturation, and geometry analysis, etc.